DXCDandelion/dwep-2dw-base/README.md

 Bug reports will be in the form of GitHub Issues labelled as `bug`

 ## Test Cases
-Test cases will be stored in the GitHub repository.
+Test cases will be stored in the GitHub repository under the `test` folder.
 They will use Markdown and use the following format:

 Step | Description | Expected Result | Actual Result | Pass/Fail | Issue
 ---- | ----------- | --------------- | ------------- | --------- | -----